althonos/fs.smbfs/README.md

 ## Credits

-`fs.smbfs` is developped and maintainted by:
+`fs.smbfs` is developed and maintained by:
 - [Martin Larralde](https://github.com/althonos)

 The following people contributed to `fs.sshfs`: